TOPIC : ERC Starting Grant

 Scientific Proposal: max.
-15 pages (please note that references do not count towards the page limit)
+15 pages (references do not count towards the page limit).

-The conditions specific to ERC are described in the ERC Work Programme 2017 under the heading 'Evaluation procedure and criteria' and in the ERC Rules for Submission and Evaluation.
-An overview is provided below:
+The conditions specific to ERC are described in the ERC Work Programme 2018 under the heading "Evaluation procedure and criteria" and in the ERC Rules for Submission and Evaluation.
+An overview is provided below.

 ERC Starting Grant

 Specific provisions and funding rates: please refer to the ERC Work Programme 2018 under the headings 'Funding rates' and 'Starting Grant profile'.